philipmendels/use-flexible-undo/README.md

           </button>
         </div>
       </div>

-      {stack
+      // we reverse the list so that we have the newest action on top {stack
         .slice() // copy, because reverse is a mutable operation .reverse() // alternatively, you could try to reverse with css :)